MUTX Documentation

 -v /tmp/mutx:/tmp/mutx \

-If the TUI is also containerized, mount the same /tmp/mutx directory into
+If MUTX is also containerized, mount the same /tmp/mutx directory into

 both containers.